 The centre of Lucerne is split into Altstadt (Old Town) and Neustadt (New Town) connected by several bridges including the famous Kapellbrücke (Chapel Bridge).

 Everything in Lucerne is close as the distance between the two parts of town is only a few minutes across the bridge.
 So where you choose to stay may be determined by style and budget.
-Be aware, accommodation in Switzerland is generally more expensive than many other European countries.
+Be aware, accommodation in Switzerland is generally more expensive than in many other European countries.

 The old town is the most visited part of the city with stunning architecture and convenient access to many of the best attractions.
 There are plenty of charming hotels in Old Town loaded with character.
 However, accommodation in Lucerne Old Town will generally come with a higher price tag.